Saban says Alabama is lucky to have Sarkisian

 TUSCALOOSA, Ala. -- Alabama coach Nick Saban took issue with the criticism offensive coordinator Steve Sarkisian has faced for his brief time with the program during the 2016 season.

-Sarkisian was initially hired as an analyst on staff but was elevated to O.C. before the CFP National Championship Game when Lane Kiffin left abruptly to become the head coach at Florida Atlantic.
-Alabama lost to Clemson, 35-31, in the title game after blowing a 10 point lead in the second half.
+Sarkisian was initially hired as an analyst on staff but was elevated to offensive coordinator before the CFP National Championship when Lane Kiffin left abruptly to become the head coach at Florida Atlantic.
+Alabama lost to Clemson 35-31 in the title game after blowing a 10-point lead in the second half.

 Not long after, Sarkisian surprised many when he left for the same position with the Atlanta Falcons.
 He was fired following the end of last season, and Saban brought him back to replace Mike Locksley, who became the head coach at Maryland.

-"He did a really, really good job when he was here and I have a tremendous amount of respect for what he did before he came here as an offensive coach," Saban said of Sarkisian, who was head coach at USC from 2014-15, after Alabama's first day of spring practice Friday.
+"He did a really, really good job when he was here, and I have a tremendous amount of respect for what he did before he came here as an offensive coach," Saban said of Sarkisian, who was head coach at USC from 2014 to 2015, after Alabama's first day of spring practice on Friday.
 "And I don't think it's fair to criticize when he takes over a job one week before a game and has to go try to implement something because of the circumstance we were in.

 "If you go look at the body of work at the Falcons, they were sixth in offense or whatever, so there has to be some level of expertise to allow them to do that.
 The players that I spoke to there really thought he did a good job and was a good coach."